 When an investor contemplates the purchase of a property, environmental liabilities must be considered.
-Under French Law, the last person undertaking an activity (i.e. the person granted an operating permit to carry out classified activities for the purposes of environmental protection, ICPE) is liable for any clean-up works even though damage may have been caused at an earlier stage.
+Under French Law, the last person undertaking an industrial activity said "last operator" (i.e., generally the last person holding an operating permit to carry out classified activities for the purposes of environmental protection, ICPE) is liable for any clean-up works even though damage may have been caused at an earlier stage.

-Therefore, in the context of an asset deal, environmental liability is automatically transferred to the purchaser provided that it becomes the last operator by maintaining the activity of the previous operator.
-However, if the purchaser does not carry on the same activity or if the property is purchased by means of a simple acquisition of shares (which does not involve a change of operator), the seller remains the last operator and retains environmental liabilities.
+Therefore, in the context of an asset deal, environmental liability is automatically transferred to the purchaser provided that it becomes the last operator by maintaining the activity of the previous operator and becoming the last ICPE permit holder.
+However, if the purchaser does not carry on the same activity, the seller remains the last operator and retains environmental liabilities.
+In the same manner, there is no impact on the last operator if the property is purchased by means of an acquisition of the shares of the company which owns the land and/or the plant - provided that this company is not also the operator of the site/plant.
 Given the above, it is common to undertake environmental due diligence in real estate transactions.
 However, the scope of these investigations depends on the nature of the target's activity.
 The investor should pay particular attention to any historic environmental reports, surveys or audits (including those relating to the presence of asbestos), environmental permits required to operate legally and the seller's compliance with all applicable environmental laws.
-In the course of an asset acquisition, such liabilities may be limited by warranties or indemnities granted by the seller in favor of the purchaser.
+In the course of an asset acquisition, such liabilities may be limited by warranties or indemnities granted by the seller in favour of the purchaser.

-The transfer of environmental liabilities from the last operator to a third party can be agreed on the parties and, since the passing of a recent law, such a transfer is enforceable against the competent authorities provided that the conditions of substitution (e.g. the agreement of the Prefect) as defined by the application decree have all been fulfilled.
+The transfer of environmental liabilities from the last operator to a third party can be agreed on the parties and, since the ALUR law (law n° 2014-366), such a transfer is enforceable against the competent authorities provided that the conditions of substitution (e.g. the agreement of the Prefect) as defined by the application decree have all been fulfilled.
+Note that the modalities of such a substitution have been slightly modified since the Law on Green Industry of 23 October 2023.